Spatial Network Calculus: Toward Deterministic Wireless Networking: Spatial Regulations

-\begin{proof} Consider the densest packing scenario of the type-II MHCPP (see Fig. \ref{fig-densestPacking}) on \(\mathbb{R}^2\), where \(N(r)\triangleq \Phi(B(o,r))\) denotes the total number of transmitters within a radius region \(r\), and \(H\) represents the hard-core distance.
+\begin{proof} Consider the densest packing scenario of an HCPP on \(\mathbb{R}^2\) (see Fig. \ref{fig-densestPacking}), where \(N(r)\triangleq \Phi(b(o,r))\) denotes the total number of transmitters within a radius region \(r\), and \(H\) represents the hardcore distance.
 The hardcore condition enforces a minimum distance \(H\) between any two transmitters, with the theoretical maximum density of a hardcore packing in \(\mathbb{R}^2\) being \(\frac{\pi}{\sqrt{12}}\).

 The upper bound of \(N(r)\) for \(r \geq H\) is given by the area of a circle with radius \(r+H\), divided by the area required per transmitter:

 Expanding and rearranging this expression, and applying \(P_{\rm total}(o,r) = N(r)P\), we get: